AdobeDocs/marketo.es-ES/help/marketo/product-docs/marketo-sales-insight/actions/email/command-center/email-columns-and-email-page-layout.md

   </tr>
   <tr>
    <td><strong>Campaña</td>
    <td>Si el correo electrónico se envió como parte de una campaña, se mostrará el nombre de la campaña.
-Al hacer clic en este campo, se le dirigirá a la página de configuración de esa campaña.</td>
+Clicking on this field will take you to the setup page of that campaign.</td>
   </tr>
   <tr>
    <td><strong>Plantilla</td>